Mestersvig: Military use

+The site is a base of operations and training area for members of the Sirius Dog Sled Patrol.
 In September 2015, as part of the newest defence agreement to increase the enforcement of sovereignty in Greenland, Mission Mestersvig was executed.
 The mission was to test the responsiveness of the military of Denmark and if the equipment could handle winter weather.
 HDMS Thetis, parts of the Guard Hussar Regiment, Hunter Corps and the Danish Frogman Corps all participated in the exercise.